U.S. assures support to American tech firms in India in letter

 The United States and big technology companies say India has taken a series of protectionist measures by imposing stricter foreign investment rules for the online retail sector and outlining plans to force companies to store more of their data locally.

-The decisions have already dealt a blow to companies such as Amazon.com Inc, Walmart Inc, Mastercard and Visa, and the proposed data rules will also impact firms such as Facebook, Twitter and Alphabet Inc’s Google.
+The decisions have already dealt a blow to companies such as Amazon.com Inc (AMZN.O), Walmart Inc (WMT.N), Mastercard (MA.N) and Visa (V.N), and the proposed data rules will also impact firms such as Facebook (FB.O), Twitter (TWTR.N) and Alphabet Inc’s Google (GOOGL.O).

 Such proposals, critics say, create entry barriers for foreign firms and favor domestic Indian corporations, leading to an unfair competitive landscape between the two.
 Indian officials have said the rules were aimed at protecting interests of its small traders and citizens’ privacy.